Responsibilities of Instructional Coordinator

 According to the BLS, when it comes to an instructional coordinator salary, the median annual wage nationwide as of May 2012 was $60,050 with the top 10 percent nationwide earning more than $93,500 and the lowest 10 percent earning less than $34,370 (bls.gov/oes, 2013).
 Instructional coordinators working in elementary and secondary schools and in state government earned the highest nationwide annual mean salary, at almost $67,000.

 The BLS projects the employment growth for instructional coordinators to grow by 20 percent nationwide between 2010 and 2020, which is faster than average for all occupations (bls.gov/ooh, 2012).
 This anticipated growth is being attributed to schools' increasing focus on improving teacher effectiveness and the need for more instructional coordinators to help those teachers not meeting expectations.
-State and local government budgets will, ultimately, determine the actual rate of employment growth.
+Ultimately, state and local government budgets determine the actual rate of employment growth.